MicrosoftDocs/visualstudio-docs/docs/ide/code-generation-in-visual-studio.md

 ---
 # Code generation features in Visual Studio

-There are numerous ways to have Visual Studio generate code for you in the editor.
-By using these code generation features, you can save time and keystrokes, reduce syntax errors, and improve consistency across your code.
+There are numerous ways that Visual Studio can help you generate, fix, and refactor code.

-You can use [code snippets](../ide/code-snippets.md) to insert a template such as a [switch](/dotnet/csharp/language-reference/keywords/switch) block or an [enum](/dotnet/csharp/language-reference/keywords/enum) declaration.
+- You can use [code snippets](../ide/code-snippets.md) to insert a template such as a [switch](/dotnet/csharp/language-reference/keywords/switch) block or an [enum](/dotnet/csharp/language-reference/keywords/enum) declaration.

-You can use the [Quick Actions and Refactorings](../ide/quick-actions.md) menu to generate code such as classes and properties, or to introduce a local variable.
-You can also use the [Quick Actions and Refactorings](../ide/quick-actions.md) menu to refactor code, such as renaming a variable or reordering parameters.
+- You can use [Quick Actions](../ide/quick-actions.md) to generate code such as classes and properties, or to introduce a local variable.
+You can also use Quick Actions to [improve code](../ide/common-quick-actions.md), for example removing unnecessary casts and unused variables, or adding null checks before accessing a variable.

+   > [!NOTE]
-Because the logic of code generation is closely tied to language syntax, each language service in Visual Studio provides its own code generation capabilities.
+   > Each language service in Visual Studio provides its own code generation capabilities, so some features are only available in C#, and some are available in both C# and Visual Basic.

+- You can [refactor code](../ide/refactoring-in-visual-studio.md) to rename a variable, re-order method parameters, or synchronize a type with its filename, to name a few.

 ## See also